roycehoe/oldblog/_posts/2021-07-27-Unidentifi3d-Flying-Object.md

 Flag: `CTF{Flying_saucer}`

-After doing a little research, it turns out that the sliders actually indicate layers of scaffolding.
+After doing a little research, it turns out that the sliders indicate layers of scaffolding.
 Interestingly, 3D printers print objects by stacking 2D layers upon layers till the 3D object is created.
 As it turns out, one of the layers happens to be the flag.
 Now to solve the first part of the challenge.

 # Solving the challenge: Part 2